flatcar-archive/flatcar-docs/os/using-environment-variables-in-systemd-units.md

+---
-# Using environment variables in systemd units
+title: Using environment variables in systemd units
+weight: 10
+---

 ## Environment directive